pbaitor/i18n-twitter-sentiment/README.md

 At first, my idea was to apply multi-label classification with a single neural network but after having disappointing results I changed the approach to multiple binary classificators.

 ## Challenges
-*What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?*

 ### AI challenges